Why Do Cats Curl Into Balls When Sleeping? 3 Reasons For This Behavior

 Updated on

-Chances are that the reasons that your cat sleeps in this position won’t be too shocking.
-In fact, you will likely find that your cat prefers sleeping in this way for the same reasons you prefer sleeping in your favorite positions.
+Chances are that the reasons that your cat sleeps in this position will not be too shocking.
+You’ll likely find that your cat prefers sleeping in this way for the same reasons you prefer sleeping in your favorite positions.
 Let’s get started.

 Top 3 Reasons Cats Curl Into Balls When Sleeping

-Although we can never say for certain why cats or other animals sleep the way they do, scientists believe they have a pretty good understanding as to why cats sleep in a ball.
+Although we can never say for certain why cats or other animals sleep the way they do, scientists believe they have a pretty good understanding of why cats sleep in a ball.
 Most likely, sleeping in a ball is the safest, comfiest, and warmest position for your cat.

 1. It’s Safe